steve8708/compylr/README.md

 * Event support - e.g. `ng-click="foo = !foo"`
 * Form support
 * Offline support
+* Templates compile to 100% valid handlebars
+  * Handlebars helpers comparible - extend with your own
 * Template resolution
   * All angular template attributes are 100% safe.
 They are converted to handlebars expressions and to ng-attributes so the template